ARE YOU THE “HANUKKAH PARENT” AT YOUR CHILD’S SCHOOL?

 Even if you can’t find the perfect book, you can paraphrase.
 As always, readers can punctuate stories with questions to keep kids on their toes (or tushies) anticipating or questioning what might happen next.

 One of my favorites: Why We Celebrate Chanukah, by Howard M. Kurtz (Pigment and Hue).
 It’s short, colorful, easy to see across the classroom, and it relates the story and modern customs in pleasant rhyme.
-ChaiKids.com and ModernTribe.com sell it, but for some reason, the publisher doesn’t distribute this book via the usual book outlets.
+For some reason, the publisher doesn’t distribute this book widely, but you can sometimes find it on Amazon (link to book).

 DREIDELS: The bigger the better.
 Big letters are easier to see, and big handles are easier to spin.
 The letters on a dreidel tell the reason for the holiday: Nun, Gimmel, Hey, Shin stand for the Hebrew phrase Nes Gadol Hayah Sham, which means “a great miracle happened there.”
 The miracle is that the tiny pot of holy oil for the Temple menorah lasted eight days, which was enough time for the Jews to press more olives and purify new oil.
 See Resources below for where to buy dreidels.
 For a mini, printable copy of the driedel game rules, see my post here.
 For a lengthier explanation for your own edification, see here.